Hilbert system

 Most variants of Hilbert systems take a characteristic tack in the way they balance a trade-off between logical axioms and rules of inference.
-Hilbert systems can be characterised by the choice of a large number of schemes of logical axioms and a small set of rules of inference.
-Systems of natural deduction take the opposite tack, including many deduction rules but very few or no axiom schemes.
-The most commonly studied Hilbert systems have either just one rule of inference – modus ponens, for propositional logics – or two – with generalisation, to handle predicate logics, as well – and several infinite axiom schemes.
-Hilbert systems for propositional modal logics, sometimes called Hilbert-Lewis systems, are generally axiomatised with two additional rules, the necessitation rule and the uniform substitution rule.
+Hilbert systems can be characterised by the choice of a large number of schemas of logical axioms and a small set of rules of inference.
+Systems of natural deduction take the opposite tack, including many deduction rules but very few or no axiom schemas.
+The most commonly studied Hilbert systems have either just one rule of inference – modus ponens, for propositional logics – or two – with generalisation, to handle predicate logics, as well – and several infinite axiom schemas.
+Hilbert systems for alethic modal logics, sometimes called Hilbert-Lewis systems, additionally require the necessitation rule.
+Some systems use a finite list of concrete formulas as axioms instead of an infinite set of formulas via axiom schemas, in which case the uniform substitution rule is required.

 A characteristic feature of the many variants of Hilbert systems is that the context is not changed in any of their rules of inference, while both natural deduction and sequent calculus contain some context-changing rules.
 Thus, if one is interested only in the derivability of tautologies, no hypothetical judgments, then one can formalize the Hilbert system in such a way that its rules of inference contain only judgments of a rather simple form.
 The same cannot be done with the other two deductions systems: as context is changed in some of their rules of inferences, they cannot be formalized so that hypothetical judgments could be avoided – not even if we want to use them just for proving derivability of tautologies.

 Formal deductions

-In a Hilbert-style deduction system, a formal deduction is a finite sequence of formulas in which each formula is either an axiom or is obtained from previous formulas by a rule of inference.
+In a Hilbert system, a formal deduction (or proof) is a finite sequence of formulas in which each formula is either an axiom or is obtained from previous formulas by a rule of inference.
 These formal deductions are meant to mirror natural-language proofs, although they are far more detailed.

 Suppose $\Gamma$ is a set of formulas, considered as hypotheses.
 For example, $\Gamma$ could be a set of axioms for group theory or set theory.
 The notation $\Gamma \vdash \phi$ means that there is a deduction that ends with $\phi$ using as axioms only logical axioms and elements of $\Gamma$.
 Thus, informally, $\Gamma \vdash \phi$ means that $\phi$ is provable assuming all the formulas in $\Gamma$.